stolevchristian/LUDA/README.md

 > **High-performance Lua scripting for IDA Pro's SDK.
 Fast, lightweight, and expressive binary analysis automation.**

 > [!IMPORTANT]
-> **LUDA** is based on Lua 5.1 which makes it mostly 32-bit compatible.
-This HAS BEEN FIXED in the unpublished version of LUDA by swapping 5.1 for Lua 5.5.
-Release coming shortly.
+> **LUDA** is still WIP and is not production ready.
+It has recently switched to using Lua 5.5 instead of Lua 5.1 due to Lua 5.1 not supporting 64-bit correctly.

 ---
-## BETA Preview
+## UI Preview
-#### Not yet released or pushed but will soon be replacing the current LUDA as we know it.
+#### The user interface is not yet public but if you want to create your own you can do so by reading comm protocol in ludasocket.h and ludasocket.cpp.
 ![Beta Preview](https://i.imgur.com/KOU4bun.png)
 ---
 LUDA provides **direct SDK access** from Lua, enabling rapid prototyping and automation of reverse engineering workflows in IDA Pro 9.2.
 Unlike Python or IDC scripting, Lua offers minimal overhead, exceptional performance, and a clean API designed specifically for security research and binary analysis.